SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Introduction

-The emergence of modern tools of image processing, computational statistics, and visualization, as well as a shift towards digital microstructure data obtained by most of the current characterization instruments give rise to not only automation of measurements but also new, more detailed approaches to microstructure analysis.
-First of all, for digital microstructures, chord lengths can be calculated directly, rather than estimated from a number of intersection points.
-Second, automated and direct calculation allows obtaining chord lengths from a large number of test lines overlaid with the microstructure, as opposed to sampling with a few random test lines.
-The advantage is that systematic sampling with numerous parallel lines allows resolving the chord lengths and their distributions in different directions.
-For example, Lehto et al.\ \cite{Lehto2014,Lehto2016} presented a local grain size analysis method that calculates chord lengths in four directions (\ang{0}, \ang{45}, \ang{90}, and \ang{135}) for each point in polycrystalline microstructures of welded steel.
-Latypov et al.\ \cite{latypov2018application} presented high-resolution angularly-resolved chord length distributions (CLDs) for EBSD grain maps of polycrystals .
-Turner et al.\ \cite{Turner2016} developed a computational method of calculation of directional CLDs for 3D voxelized microstructures.
+Some aspects of these standardized protocols of chord length analysis are rooted in the historically manual measurements of non-digital micrographs.
+The emergence of image processing, computational statistics, and visualization, as well as a shift towards digital microstructure data from contemporary instruments, present an opportunity to revisit these practices exploring not only automation but also new, more informative analyses and their visual presentations.
+First of all, for digital microstructures, chord lengths can be ``measured'' directly (e.g., by pixel counting \cite{hilliard2003stereology,russ2012practical,turner2016efficient} or as distances between intersections with boundaries \cite{Latypov2017}), rather than estimated from the number of intersections (critical for speed of manual or semi-manual measurements).
+Second, automated and direct calculation allows obtaining chord lengths from a large number of test lines overlaid with the microstructure, as opposed to sampling with only one or a few randomly placed test lines.
+Randomly placed test lines ensure independence of ``observations'' of chord lengths along relatively few test lines (inevitable in manual analysis) for rigorous statistical analysis.
+At the same time, properly random test lines (with equiprobable orientations and uniform distribution along axes) ensure the invariance of chord length distributions under rotations and translations, which is once again applicable for statistically isotropic and uniform microstructures \cite{hilliard2003stereology}.